 Candidates must have proficiency in spoken and written English.
 Proficiency in other languages can also be useful asset for research and communications.

-To apply: Send an email to email@example.com with a letter of motivation, your CV/resume and two articles or reports in English that you have personally written.
+To apply: Send an email to email@example.com with a letter of motivation, your CV/resume, and two articles or reports in English that you have personally written by the application deadline: 17 November 2017.

-Current application period: All positions for Spring 2017 have been filled.
-We’re now accepting applications for the period September to mid-December 2017.
-Applications for this period will begin to be reviewed in mid-June.
-Successful candidates will be shortlisted and contacted for an interview by mid-July before the office closes for the summer holidays.
+Current application period: We are now accepting applications for the period January – April 2018.
+Applications for this period will be reviewed after 17 November, and successful candidates will be shortlisted and contacted for an interview by late November.